 Kids might even be interested in the same activities, interests and games that adults are interested in now too — good news for those of us who were never that big on tummy time.
 That means so many gift ideas!

 So here are some of our favorite birthday gifts for 4 year olds, carefully curated from the zillions of options out there.

 All gifts have been editorially determined by our staff, there is no compensation in exchange for picks.
-CMP is an rstyle and Amazon affiliate which means we may get a small commission on sales at no cost to you.
+We may get a small commission from affiliate link sales at no cost to you.
 This helps us remain independent and support our team.

 (Sets from $119 at Amazon)

 Make their big-kid bed more fun to snuggle into every night with a new set of awesome bedding (duvet + matching pillow) featuring dinosaurs, princesses, firefighters, astronauts, rocket ship (at top), and new mermaid and pirate.
 We can’t guarantee the set will make them stay in their own beds all night long…but worth a shot.

 ($55 for 2 dolls and up, Scribble Bot Studio)